SindhuraBandaru99/webapp/README.md

 -  we can run the server by  `npm start`

 ## Application Testing
-run `npm test` : this runs test on integration-test.js
+run `npm test` : this will run test on integration-test.js

 ## Packer